kensanata/just-halberds/Just-Halberds.md

 Example: Fo Pi the fire-mage is fighting some orcs.
 The orcs are surprised and so Fo Pi's player gets to say what Fo Pi does.
-Fo Pi is going to fireball the orcs.
+Fo Pi is going to fire bolt the orcs.
 If Fo Pi misses, the orcs get the initiative.
 They decide to grapple Fo Pi.
 Thus, the side with initiative determines what gets used in the attack and this constrains what the defenders can use.
-It's hard to imagine how one would use fire-magic and fireballs against a bunch of grappling orcs.
+It's hard to imagine how one would use fire-magic and fire bolts against a bunch of grappling orcs.

 ## Agreeing on special effects